-- · the timing and costs associated with its clinical trials and preclinical studies; - the timing and costs associated with the manufacturing of its product candidates; - · the timing and costs associated with commercialization of its product candidates; - · the number and scope of its research programs; and - the costs involved in prosecuting and enforcing patent claims and other intellectual property rights.
+- · the timing and costs associated with its clinical trials and preclinical studies; - · the timing and costs associated with the manufacturing of its product candidates; - · the timing and costs associated with commercialization of its product candidates; - the number and scope of its research programs; and - · the costs involved in prosecuting and enforcing patent claims and other intellectual property rights.

-The Company has implemented certain budget reductions starting in the end of the second quarter ending June 30, 2017.
+In the second quarter of 2017, the Company implemented certain budget reductions.
 The Company expects to seek additional financing primarily from, but not limited to, the sale and issuance of equity or debt securities, the licensing or sale of its technology and from government grants.
 The Company cannot provide assurances that financing will be available when and as needed or that, if available, financing will be available on favorable or acceptable terms or at all.
-If the Company is unable to obtain additional financing when and if required, it would have a material adverse effect on the Company's business and results of operations and the Company could be required to reduce expenses and curtail operations.
+If the Company is unable to obtain additional financing when and if required, it would have a material adverse effect on the Company's business and results of operations and the Company could be required to further reduce expenses and curtail operations.
 To the extent the Company issues additional equity securities, its existing stockholders could experience substantial dilution.